retkowsky/Azure-OpenAI-demos/README.md

 Some utilities to manage chunks<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Chunks">Go to demo folder</a>

 <b> :fire: New!
-Image to image using Bing Services, Azure Computer Vision and Dalle 2 from Azure Open AI:<br></b>
+Image to image using Bing Services, Azure Computer Vision and Dalle 2 from Azure OpenAI:<br></b>
-How to use Bing services to search images from a prompt, to generate a new image using Dalle 2 from Azure Open AI from a prompt generated by Azure Computer Vision<br>
+How to use Bing services to search images from a prompt, to generate a new image using Dalle 2 from Azure OpenAI from a prompt generated by Azure Computer Vision<br>
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Image%20to%20Image">Go to demo folder</a>

 <b> :fire: New!
 Insurance accident report analysis:<br></b>